Assessing Round 2 of the Braves’ selling: Wood, Simmons and Miller | Mark Bradley blog

 Peraza was seen by the Frank Wren administration as the Braves’ No. 1 prospect; the new regime preferred Ozzie Albies to Peraza, whom they deemed a slap hitter who could run but rarely walked.
 The Dodgers flipped him to Cincinnati that winter.
 The Reds parted with Brandon Phillips to make room for Peraza.
 Through Friday morning, he was hitting .250 with an on-base percentage of .277.

 Wood was the Braves’ Round 2 pick in 2012.
-He’d had Tommy John surgery as a Georgia undergrad.
+He had Tommy John surgery as a Georgia undergrad.
 Even as he was winning big-league games, the Braves lived in fear that Wood’s “funky” – his word – mechanics would lead to a physical breakdown.
 Sure enough, he missed three months last season with elbow inflammation.
 This year he’ll be an All-Star.

-He’s 8-0 with an ERA of 1.86, which is the second-best in the majors, and a WHIP of 0.92, which is fifth-best.
-He spent 10 days on the disabled list recently but has been no less effective on returning.
-He makes $2.8 million, less than a quarter of what the Braves spent on the DFA’ed Bartolo Colon, and is under club control through 2019.
+He’s 8-0 with an ERA of 1.86, which ranks the second-best in the majors, and a WHIP of 0.92, which ranks fifth-best.
+He spent 10 days on the disabled list recently, but has been no less effective on returning.
+He makes $2.8 million, less than a quarter of what the Braves spent on the designated for assignment Bartolo Colon, and is under club control through 2019.

 True, the Braves cut their losses and landed Kemp, who has become the desired lineup counterweight.
 Still, the sight of Wood in Dodger blue is an ongoing reminder of their overreach.
 A team rebuilding around young pitching dumped a left-hander who’d be their No. 1 starter for a guy who took 98 at-bats.